Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/migration/PowerShell/azuresqlmi-online-migration-using-file-share-ps.md

-# Online migration for Azure SQL Managed Instance using File Share
+# Online migration for Azure SQL Managed Instance using File Share using PowerShell

 Perform online migrations of your SQL Server databases running on-premises, SQL Server on Azure Virtual Machines, or any virtual machine running in the cloud (private, public) to Azure SQL Database using the Azure SQL Migration extension.